🏠 Mortgage Calculator (UK)

 This calculator handles the four mortgage products UK borrowers actually use:

 Beyond the headline rate, the calculator handles: - Capital repayment vs interest-only — capital repayment is the default for residential; interest-only is typically restricted to buy-to-let or high-net-worth lending - Term length — 25 years is standard, but 30-35 year terms are increasingly common to pass affordability.
 Extending term raises lifetime interest cost materially - Loan-to-value tiers — pricing steps at 60% / 75% / 85% / 90% / 95% LTV.
-Below 60% gets the best rates; 95% LTV (via the Mortgage Guarantee Scheme) carries the biggest premium - Affordability — lenders cap at 4-4.5x income, with FCA-mandated stress-testing against SVR+1% - Stamp Duty Land Tax — separate calculation; first-time buyers pay no SDLT up to £425,000 in England/NI
+Below 60% gets the best rates; 95% LTV (via the Mortgage Guarantee Scheme) carries the biggest premium - Affordability — lenders cap at 4-4.5x income, with lender-applied stress-testing against a higher reversion rate, typically 1-3 ppts above the product rate (the FCA's prescriptive SVR+1% test was withdrawn in August 2022) - Stamp Duty Land Tax — separate calculation; first-time buyers in England/NI pay no SDLT up to £300,000 and 5% on £300,001-£500,000, with no FTB relief above £500,000 (post-1 April 2025 reversion from the temporary £425k/£625k thresholds)

 For underlying rules, the FCA's MCOB handbook governs UK mortgage advice and the Bank of England's monthly Money and Credit statistical release covers current SME and household lending rates.
 HMRC's Stamp Duty Land Tax calculator on gov.uk handles the SDLT calculation separately.